Call today to schedule a free initial consultation

 • Commercial units, such as office buildings and commercial storage units

-• Rooms in any hospital or facility which provides medical care
+• Rooms in any hospital or facility that provides medical care

 • Rooms in a facility that provides services, including but not limited to: meals, continuing care, medication management, counseling, transportation, etc.

-• Rooms in convent, monastery, fraternity or sorority house
+• Rooms in a convent, monastery, fraternity or sorority house

 • Rooms in a rehabilitation center that treats alcohol and/or substance abuse